 - The selected page is not programmatically determined in site navigation (1.3.1, 4.1.2).

-- The links in the service have several defects (1.4.1, 2.4.4), for example, links in the main content are not easily discernible from the surrounding text, the purpose of several links is unclear, links that open files are not clearly marked.
+- The links in the service have several defects (1.4.1, 2.4.4), for example, the purpose of several links is unclear, links that open files are not clearly marked.

 - Many pages include too many landmarks for main content (1.3.1).